-The Mazda MPV 1989 model was basically designed as a minivan on the Mazda’s minivan LV platform which was a large platform that allowed options such as V6 and 4WD.
-These earlier Mazda MPVs were rear-wheel drive as standard, with 4WD as an option.
-This first-generation model comes with three drivetrain options.
+The Mazda MPV 1989 model was designed as a minivan on the Mazda’s minivan LV platform which was a large platform that allowed options such as V6 and 4WD.
+The earlier Mazda MPVs were back-wheel drive as standard, with 4WD as an option.
+This 1st generation model comes with three drivetrain options.
 The inline 4-cylinder 2.6-liter SOHC G6 engine with a displacement of 2605cc, an average power of 92 KW (123 HP) at 4600 rpm as standard, the other three options were the inline 4-cylinder 2.5-liter G5 engine that produces 76 KW (102 HP) at 4000 rpm, the inline 6-cylinder 3.0-liter, SOHC 18-valve JE engine that produces 116 KW (155 HP) at 5000 rpm and the inline 4-cylinder 2.5-liter diesel WL engine that produces 92 KW (123 HP) at 4200 rpm.
-These were attached to either a 4-speed automatic or 5-speed manual transmission.
+These were linked to either a 4-speed automatic or 5-speed manual transmission.